 The garment used in this lesson is the Love Is in the Air sleeveless top, one of the many knit alongs in the Knit Along Club.

 The Knit Along Club is designed for knitters like you who want to improve their skills.
 Each knit along includes online written and video tutorials to guide you through every step of the pattern.
-Click on the graphic below to learn more.
+Visit https://knitalongclub.com/ to learn more and join.